marton-demeter/isi-hackathon-2018/readme.md

 ### Overview

-Device and Configuration Management - This component will provide a user interface for viewing a list of devices that have been identified on the network, and to enable an admistrator to make policy decisions regarding the ability of the device to communicate with other devices on the network, and certain network ranges.
+Device and Configuration Management - This component will provide a user interface for viewing a list of devices that have been identified on the network, and to enable an administrator to make policy decisions regarding the ability of the device to communicate with other devices on the network, and certain network ranges.

 ### Implementation Details